Meredith K. McCoy

 Partner

-Meredith McCoy provides experienced guidance to businesses, tax-exempt organizations, individuals, and political groups in their efforts to impact public policy and the political process.
-Meredith works with clients to understand their goals and make tailored recommendations for complying with the range of laws that may affect their plans, including tax, campaign finance, lobbying disclosure, gift and ethics, and pay-to-play laws.
-Her previous experience as an attorney for the Federal Election Commission helps her foresee compliance challenges and evaluate risks facing Venable’s clients.
-She is skilled at providing practical, user-friendly guidance that helps clients make informed decisions and achieve their objectives.
+Meredith McCoy provides solutions-oriented compliance advice to participants in the political process.
+Meredith works with clients to understand their unique goals and make tailored recommendations for complying with the federal, state, and local laws that may affect their plans.
+These clients range from nonprofits advocating on pressing issues and philanthropists investing in change, to coalitions lobbying for informed policy or businesses pursuing opportunities in the campaign space.
+Her previous experience as an enforcement attorney for the Federal Election Commission (FEC) helps her foresee and evaluate risks while offering practical, user-friendly guidance that doesn’t sacrifice her clients’ objectives.

 Experience